sjsu-library/unionist/_template/obj72.md

 volume: '1'
 issue: '2'
 transcription: <p align="center"><strong>Prudence Crandall</strong></p><p align="center">  Principal
   of the Canterbury, (Con.)
-Female Boarding School.</p><p>  RETURNS her most sincere thanks for those who have patronized her School, and  would give information that on the first Monday of April next, her School will  be opened for the reception of young Ladies and little Misses of color.&nbsp;  The branches taught are as follows:—Reading, Writing, Arithmetic, English  Grammar, Geography, History, Natural and Moral Philosophy, Chemistry,  Astronomy, Drawing and Painting, Music on the Piano, together with the French  language.</p><p>  ☞The terms, including  <em>board, washing</em>  , and tuition, are $25 per quarter, one half paid in advance.</p><p>☞Books and Stationary will be furnished on the most reasonable terms.</p><p>  For information respecting the School, reference may be made to the following  gentlemen, viz.—</p><p>Arthur Tappan, Esq. - N. York City</p><p>Rev. Peter Williams, ( - N. York City)</p><p>Rev.
+Female Boarding School.<br></p><p>  RETURNS her most sincere thanks for those who have patronized her School, and<br>  would give information that on the first Monday of April next, her School will<br>  be opened for the reception of young Ladies and little Misses of color.&nbsp;<br>  The branches taught are as follows:—Reading, Writing, Arithmetic, English<br>  Grammar, Geography, History, Natural and Moral Philosophy, Chemistry,<br>  Astronomy, Drawing and Painting, Music on the Piano, together with the French<br>  language.<br></p><p>  ☞The terms, including<br>  <em>board, washing</em>  , and tuition, are $25 per quarter, one half paid in advance.<br></p><p>☞Books and Stationary will be furnished on the most reasonable terms.</p><p>  For information respecting the School, reference may be made to the following<br>  gentlemen, viz.—<br></p><p>Arthur Tappan, Esq. - N. York City</p><p>Rev. Peter Williams, ( - N. York City)</p><p>Rev.
   Theodore Raymond, ( - N. York City)</p><p>Rev. Theodore Wright, ( - N. York City)</p><p>Rev.
   Samuel C. Cornish, ( - N. York City)</p><p>Rev. George Bourne, ( - N. York City)</p><p>Rev.